Antipode-SOSP23/antipode-post-notification/README.md

     - After creating go to 'Actions' and attach it to the VPC
 6. Go to Route Tables and select the one created (check the matching vpc id)
     - Go to Edit Routes and add an entry for 0.0.0.0/0 with target to the created internet gateway - select Internet Gateway and the id will appear
 7. Go to Endpoints and create an entrypoint for AWS Services needed.
-Make sure you select the correct VPC and Subnet:
+Make sure you select the correct VPC, Subnet for the 'a' AZ and SG:
-    - Writer region (eu-central-1): SNS, Elasticache (Redis)
+    - Writer region (eu-central-1): SNS
-    - Reader region (us-east-1, ap-southeast-1): SQS, Elasticache (Redis)
+    - Reader region (us-east-1, ap-southeast-1): SQS

 #### Aurora Mysql Global Cluster